1.4. How to view Visualization of the system output¶

 Foxglove organizes those panels in so called layouts.
 The user can use multiple panels in a layout and switch between layouts with few clicks, see here.

 We have prepared some layouts, e.g. for debugging the Monitoring or Mission Machine ROS Module.
-Those prepared layouts are saved in the repository under ./foxglove_Panels/
+Those prepared layouts are saved in the repository under ./foxglove_Panels/ and can be imported into foxglove.

 Obviously, you can prepare layouts youself and then export them and also save them in the specified repository for future use.